-Toccoa Falls College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate, Bachelor, and Master's degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Toccoa Falls College.
+Toccoa Falls College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate, Bachelor, and Master degrees.
+Questions about the accreditation of Toccoa Falls College may be directed in writing to the Southern Association of College and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

 Toccoa Falls College is an accredited institutional member of the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21, Reston, VA 22090: telephone (703) 437-0700), an institution accrediting body recognized by the Council for Higher Education Accreditation.
 The Teacher Education and Music Education programs are approved by the Professional Standards Commission of the State of Georgia, and graduates are eligible for teacher Certification upon graduation.
 Toccoa Falls College is accredited for the Baccalaureate degree program in Nursing by the Commission on Collegiate Nursing Education (665 K Street NW, Suite 750, Washington, DC, 20001).